The Re-entry Committee would like to share several updates and important information with you.

 COVID-19 Dashboard Update

 The University is working closely with DHD#10 to actively conduct contact tracing and provide assistance and support to those affected.
-Students affected who reside on-campus are moved to isolation/quarantine housing.
+Affected students who reside on-campus are moved to isolation/quarantine housing.
 Anyone who had close contact will be notified by DHD #10 of possible exposure and will also receive specific instructions, assistance and support.

-Students experiencing COVID-19 symptoms should contact the Birkam Health Center for screening.
+Students experiencing COVID-19 symptoms should schedule a virtual visit through the Birkam Health Center Healthy Dog Portal.
 Faculty or staff should contact their primary care physician and/or call 833-559-0659 to receive a Spectrum Health COVID-19 screening.

 The University is taking proactive measures to protect the health and safety of its students, faculty and staff.
 Expectations include completing the online daily symptom checker, wearing a mask, maintaining physical/social distancing, washing or sanitizing your hands often and avoiding large crowds or social gatherings.